ducanh0405/datastorm/docs/CONTRIBUTING.md

 ## 🙏 Acknowledgments

-Thank you to all contributors who help make E-Grocery Forecaster better!
+Thank you to all contributors who help make SmartGrocy better!
 Your contributions, whether code, documentation, or feedback, are greatly appreciated.

 ---